boushphong/k8s-training/README.md

 Connect to a pod with an interactive shell
 - kubectl -it exec webapp sh

+Log checking for a pod. [options] -f to freeze the log and follow as log being output
+- kubectl logs <pod_name>

 Port forwarding for docker installation
 - kubectl port-forward <pod_name> <local_port>:<pod_port>